Code-Institute-Submissions/lastmilestone/README.md

-7. Go to Resources menu and on the add-ons , type Heroku Postgres.
+7. Go to Resources menu and on the add-ons, type Heroku Postgres.

 8. Then attach to are project.
 Go back to Config Vars and add the keys: